 Although powerful, policy enforcement at the system call level has inherent limitations.
 Monitoring the sequence of system calls does not give complete information about an application's internal state.
-For example, some system services change the privileges of a process on successful authentication but deny extra privileges if authentication fails.
-A sandboxing tool at system call level can not account for such state changes.
-However, it is still possible to enforce global restrictions that, for example, state that root should never be allowed to login.
+For example, system services may change the privilege of a process on successful authentication but deny extra privilege if authentication fails.
+A sandboxing tool at the system call level cannot account for such state changes.
+However, it is still possible to enforce global restrictions that state, for example, that root should never be allowed to login.
 This is possible because those restrictions do not depend on an application's internal state.

-To increase the security of authentication services like SSH, it is possible to use a combination of privilege separation [28] and system call policy enforcement.
+To increase the security of authentication services like SSH, it is possible to use a combination of privilege separation [30] and system call policy enforcement.
 With privilege separation, the majority of an application is executed in an unprivileged process context.
 Vulnerability in the unprivileged code path should not lead to privilege escalation.
 However, in a Unix system an unprivileged process can still execute system calls that allow local network access.
 Using Systrace to sandbox the application, we can prevent the unprivileged process from executing any system calls that are not necessary for its functionality.